minrk/jupyter-keepalive/README.md

 "Stop keeping server alive" stops the keepalive functionality, and lets the idle culler do its job.

-"Check keepalive status" refreshes the keepalive status, which is displayed in the statusbar at the bottom.
+"Check keepalive status" refreshes the keepalive status, which is displayed in the statusbar at the bottom when keepalive is active.
+No status bar item is present when keepalive is inactive.

 ![Status Bar showing how much longer your server will be kept alive](screenshots/statusbar.png)